acreunited/DesignPatterns/README.md

   receiver
 - Commands may also be used to implement logging and transactional systems

 Chapter7:

 - Adapter Pattern
     - Converts the interface of a class into another interface the client expects.
     - Adapter lets classes work together that couldn't otherwise, because of incompatible interfaces

 - Facade Pattern
     - Provides a unified interface to a set of interfaces in a subsystem.
     - Facade defines a higher level interface that makes the subsystem easier to use

 Chapter8: Template Method

+- define the skeleton of an algorithm in an operation, deferring some steps to subclass.
+- lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure
 - defines the steps of an algorithm and allows subclasses to provide the implementation for one or more steps
+- gives us an important technique for code reuse
+- the template's abstract class may define concrete methods, abstract methods and hooks
+- hooks are methods that do nothing or default behavior in the abstract class, but may be overridden in the subclasses
+- to prevent subclasses from changing the algorithm in the template method, declare the template method final
+- the Hollywood Principle guides us to put decision-making in high-level modules that can decide how and when to call low level modules
+- factory method is a specialization of template mthod